BNP got high-level 2006 warnings on sanctions busting - report

-PARIS French bank BNP Paribas (BNPP.PA) was warned in 2006 by a high-ranking U.S. Treasury official and in three reports by legal experts that it risked being penalised for breaking U.S. sanctions, according to Le Monde newspaper.
+PARIS, June 13 French bank BNP Paribas was warned in 2006 by a high-ranking U.S. Treasury official and in three reports by legal experts that it risked being penalised for breaking U.S. sanctions, according to Le Monde newspaper.

 Since France's biggest bank flagged the risk of a big fine in February this year, sources close to the affair have said it ignored early warnings of the risks it faced.
 They pointed out that the alleged offending transactions being investigated by U.S. authorities continued until 2009.